 HALF-DAY CLASSROOM: The morning session includes lunch and is 8:00–1:00; the afternoon session is 1:00–5:00.
 Both are Monday through Friday with Montessori-based curriculum.

-We strive to provide an appropriate, healthy diet centered on whole, organic foods.
+Here at MLM we strive to provide an appropriate, healthy diet centered on whole, organic foods.
 About three days a week we will serve a meath protein, while two days a week, we serve a vegetarian meal providing ample protein in the form of beans, legumes, dairy products and whole grains.
 Refined sugars are avoided.
 Children help prepare their snacks and lunches each day, and are asked not to bring food from home into the classroom.
-We can accommodate specific food allergies, including instituting a nut-free school policy if necessary.
+We are a nut-free school can accommodate certain food allergies.

 The staff includes Laura Greene (Director), Connie Ostrowski (Lead Montessori Teacher for the full-day classroom), Reshonna Booker (Lead Montessori Teacher for the half-day classroom), Emily Nagel (Lead Creative Arts Teacher for the full-day classroom), Mercedez Meadows and Augustus Marshall (Assistant Teachers in full-day classroom), Monica Martinez (Assistant Teacher in half-day classroom), and Jana Vitols (Music Teacher).

 Magic Lantern operates an 11-month program, September through July.
 We plan two breaks each year: two weeks at the end of December/beginning of January, and one week in April.
 Holidays generally follow the Seattle Public Schools schedule.